What Is a VTEC Engine? How Does It Work?

 VTEC and VVT are two different technologies that can be used to improve performance.
 VTEC adjusts the timing and lift of the valves, while VVT adjusts the timing of the intake and exhaust camshafts.

 As you can see, VTEC engines are quite a complex piece of machinery.
 But in a nutshell, they work by using two different sets of camshafts and valves to improve performance.
-During low-rpm operation, only one set of camshafts is used in order to reduce fuel consumption.
+During low-rpm operation, only one set of camshafts is used to reduce fuel consumption.

 VTECs have long been known for their performance capabilities, but in recent years they have become more popular in smaller, fuel-efficient vehicles as well.
 So whether you’re looking for a high-performance engine or one that’s more fuel-efficient, a VTEC engine might be right for you.